-It is interesting to note that two of the three divisions of larnród Éireann are at the top of the growth league with their third sector also among the top five growing sectors.
-Bus Éireann sectors on the other hand are growing at a much slower rate with two of their sectors in decline.
+It is interesting to note that two of the three divisions of larnród Éireann (Cork Commuter & Dart/Dublin Commuter) are at the top of the growth league with their third sector (intercity) also showing growth of 25%.

-Figure 2.4 illustrates the growth rates in the different sectors with larnród Éireann Cork commuter growing strongest and Bus Éireann Waterford City and stage carriage services showing a decline in passenger journeys over the period 2013 to 2017.
+Figure 2.4 illustrates the growth rates in the different sectors with larnród Éireann Cork Commuter growing strongest and Bus Éireann Dublin Commuter showing a decline in passenger journeys over the period 2013 to 2018.